uoftcprg/pvat/CONTRIBUTING.rst

 Contributing
 ============

-Thanks for considering contributing to PRiVaTe!
-Your contributions are greatly appreciated, and help make PRiVaTe a better tool for everyone in the Poker AI and research communities.
+Thanks for considering contributing to PVAT!
+Your contributions are greatly appreciated, and help make PVAT a better tool for everyone in the Poker AI and research communities.

 Setting up Your Development Environment
 ---------------------------------------

-1. Fork the PRiVaTe repository on GitHub.
+1. Fork the PVAT repository on GitHub.
-2. Clone your fork locally: ``git clone git@github.com:uoftcprg/private.git``
+2. Clone your fork locally: ``git clone git@github.com:uoftcprg/pvat.git``
 3. Setup virtual environment: ``python -m venv venv``
 4. Activate the virtual environment: ``source venv/bin/activate``
 5. Install requirements: ``pip install -r requirements.txt``